 5. Start Putting Together Your Resume

-Except, don’t just download a template from Word and start filling in the blanks.
-If you do, you’ll probably realize that you really don’t fit in the nice, neat boxes.
+Don’t just download a template from Word and start filling in the blanks.
+If you do, you’ll probably realize that you don’t fit in the nice, neat boxes.

-You can feel free to use the template if you don’t want to start from scratch, but take out the headings that are included.
+Feel free to use the template if you don’t want to start from scratch, but take out the headings included.

-Rather than list jobs that don’t really apply to freelancing, you’re going to focus on how your skills and the skills they’re looking for match.
-You want them to think that out of all the amazing applicants they’re going to get, you’re the most amazing!
+Rather than list jobs that don’t apply to freelancing, you will focus on how your skills and the skills they’re looking for match.
+You want them to think that you’re the most amazing out of all the fantastic applicants they’re going to get!

 So you’ll want to create a spot on your resume where you can include Skills/Experiences.

-In that section, you’ll add a bullet list of five or eight of your key skills–customizing the list to match what the client is looking for.
+In that section, you’ll add a bullet list of five or eight of your critical skills, customizing the list to match what the client is looking for.

 Just remember to be honest; never lie on a resume!